ibrahimatay/CKAD-Exercises/README.md

 # CKAD Exercises

-This repository contains helpful exercises for preparing for the [Certified Kubernetes Application Developer (CKAD)](https://www.cncf.io/certification/ckad/) exam.
+This repository contains practice materials and exercises for preparing for the Certified Kubernetes Application Developer (CKAD) exam.
+These resources are designed to help individuals gain the necessary knowledge and skills to successfully complete the CKAD exam and earn their certification.

 - [Exercise - 1](/exercise-1)
 - [Exercise - 2](/exercise-2)